• Home

-And all year, you can wear the Red Dress pin available from The Heart Truth site, and show your support for making everyone aware that heart disease and cardiovascular disease are the number one killer of women and men.
+And all year, you can wear the Red Dress pin available from The Heart Truth site, and show your support for increasing awareness that heart disease and cardiovascular disease are the number one killer of women and men.

 American Heart Association (AHA)